enyojs/ares-project/test/selenium/README.md

 **WARNING:**

 * Only xml-scripts, AresTestCasesSha1 and AresTestJava.patch files are pushed on gitHub.
-* The Java code will not.
+* The Java code is not.
 * Reasons are; expecting to find an XML to javascript Formatter and avoid two source code for the same test.

 ### XML to JAVA conversion

 * Open the xml-scripts in Selenium IDE (**Back to:**  Opening And Configuring the IDE),
-* From the xml-scripts;

-	apply the JAVA/Junit 4/WEbDriver formatter conversion.

-	store java converted file under a temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`
+* Export _each_ test case with JAVA/Junit 4/WEbDriver formatter and save the file under `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`

-	**Note:** For example, the XML NewProject file be converted into NewProject.java … etc.
+**Note:** For example, the NewProject test case be converted into NewProject.java … etc.

-* The `./ares-project/test/selenium/webdriver-java-diff-patch/AresTestCasesSha1` file contains the SHA1 signature to validate the xml-scripts java converted.
+The `.../webdriver-java-diff-patch/AresTestCases.sha1` and `.../webdriver-java-diff-patch/AresTestCases.md5` files contains the digests to validate the java files converted from XML scripts.

 ### Apply AresTestJava.patch

-* To verify the SHA1 against the xml-scripts java converted found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref` (either using `inhas.exe` or `/usr/bin/shasum`).
+* To verify the SHA1 against the xml-scripts java converted found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref` (either using `md5sum`, `inhash.exe` or `/usr/bin/shasum`).

 Apply the patch: